I track tech news every day because I know you don’t have time to.

 But I shoot with both phones and a mirrorless camera.
 And honestly?
 Most people just want good photos of their kids or their food.
 The AI gets you there faster.

-Check out the top tech news scookietech for more on these releases.
+Check out the top tech news Scookietech for more on these releases.

 The tech uses red and infrared LEDs to measure oxygen saturation through your skin.
 It’s the same concept hospitals use, just miniaturized.